Gaurav-Wankhede/AegisIDE/src/rules/constitution/article-VII.md

 3.  **Execution**: The responsible **Minister** executes the task, generating a complete MCP trail.
 4.  **Post-Execution Update**: The **IAS** performs the mandatory, blocking update of all 8 schemas.
 5.  **Audit & Review**: The **Opposition** and **Judiciary** review the action and its documentation.
 Any discrepancies can trigger the `/fix` or `/oversight-checks-and-balances` workflows.
 6.  **Continuation**: The loop immediately repeats, ensuring continuous operation.
+NEVER ask permission to continue - execute automatically.

 ## 4. Violation — Power Misuse Resolution